rouk1/django-image-renderer/README.md

 # or
 m.get_rendition_url(0, 0)

+# cache and return URL of a renditions that as 200 pixels width
-# if you want to get another rendition that keeps master's aspect ratio
+# and height computed according to master's aspect ratio
-url = m.get_rendition_url(200, 0) # cache and return URL of a renditions that as 200 pixels width and height computed according to master's aspect ratio url = m.get_rendition_url(0, 50) # cache and return URL of a renditions that as 50 pixels height and width computed according to master's aspect ratio
+url = m.get_rendition_url(200, 0)

+# cache and return URL of a renditions that as 50 pixels height
+# and width computed according to master's aspect ratio
+url = m.get_rendition_url(0, 50)
 ```

 If you ask for a size that do not fit master's aspect ration you'll receive a center cropped image.